Upsonic/Tiger/README.md

 In this way the Tiger project philosophy is using AI knowladge to generate action and supporting with standart infrastructures.
 We aim to make:

-- **Utility point for tools for agents in any framework that have function call mechanism**
+- **Utility point** for tools for agents in any framework that have function call mechanism
-- **Great community for great tool support in different technologies and sources**
+- **Great community for great tools** support in different technologies and sources
-- **Free, Open and MIT licenced tool library for AI agent ecosystem**
+- **Free, Open and MIT** licenced tool library for AI agent ecosystem

 <br>